Fa11lenDEV/Fa11enDEV/README.md

 &nbsp;&nbsp;&nbsp;

-Hello!
+# Hello!
 I'm Arthur 👋

-I'm a passionate developer with a strong focus on Python and LuaU.
+I'm a passionate developer with a strong focus on **Python** and **LuaU**.
 I enjoy creating efficient, creative solutions, whether it's in game development or building automation and AI tools.

-🛠️ Technologies I Use:
+## 🛠️ Technologies I Use:
-Python: For scripting, automation, Discord bots, and AI tools.
+- **Python**: For scripting, automation, Discord bots, and AI tools.
-LuaU: Game development on Roblox and creating advanced features to optimize player experience.
+- **LuaU**: Game development on Roblox and creating advanced features to optimize player experience.

-🔥 What I'm working on:
+## 🔥 What I'm working on:
-Building a Game Boy emulator in Python.
+- Building a **Game Boy emulator** in Python.
-Developing the ViaLegacy addon to support all Minecraft server versions.
-Working on Roblox projects, focusing on procedural map generation and optimization.
+- Working on **Roblox projects**, focusing on procedural map generation and optimization.

 <div  align="center" style="margin-bottom:100px">
 <img width=55% align="center"  src="https://github-readme-streak-stats.herokuapp.com?user=kyronsatt&theme=radical&mode=weekly" />